abersheeran/rpc.py/README.md

 Currently, function parameters must be serializable by `json`.

-In the next version, a custom serializer will be introduced for function parameters.
+In `v0.3`, a custom serializer will be introduced for function parameters.